United States Court of Appeals for the Ninth Circuit Immigration Outline (Office of Staff Attorneys, April 2022)

 The Immigration Outline has been prepared by Staff Attorneys of the Ninth Circuit Court of Appeals and provides guidance to attorneys.
-It includes the following parts: Jurisdiction, Standards of Review, Relief from Removal (e.g. Asylum, Cancellation of Removal, Adjustment Status), Motions to Reopen or Reconsider, Criminal Issues, Due Process, and Attorney Fees.
+It includes the following parts: Jurisdiction and Standard of Review, Relief from Removal (e.g. Asylum, Cancellation of Removal, Adjustment Status), Motions to Reopen or Reconsider, Criminal Issues, Due Process, and Attorney Fees.

 This title offers a broad survey of immigration law, covering the passage of the first immigration-related statute to the current state of affairs.
 Topics addressed include citizenship and naturalization, deportation and removal, waivers, asylum, criminal violations, family-based immigration, employment-based immigration, and administrative/judicial review.

 Immigration Law and Procedure in a Nutshell (David Weissbrodt et al., 2023) (West Academic password required)

 This nutshell is a compact explanation of immigration law.
 It begins with an overview of the history of U.S. immigration law and policy and covers the source and scope of the federal power to regulate immigration, the administrative structure of immigration law, and the Congressional role in the immigration process.
 It also addresses immigrants, nonimmigrant visitors and temporary workers, nonimmigrant students, and grounds for inadmissibility and removal.

 Kurzban's Immigration Law Sourcebook: A Comprehensive Outline and Reference Tool (Ira J. Kruzban, 2020)